mihael-tunik/nearest_stars/README.md

 This will print stars with $t_{min}, d_{min}$ and draw a picture with distances.

 ## How to restore velocity vectors
-Unfortunately, 75% of GCNS data do not have vector velocity (including Barnard's star!).
+Unfortunately, 75% of stars in GCNS data do not have vector velocity (including Barnard's star, one of the nearest to our solar system).
+However, the data contains columns with measured right ascention, declination, proper motions and more.

 If $(\alpha, \delta, \pi)$ data was given and proper motions $\mu_{\delta}, \mu_{\alpha^*}$ with radial velocity $v_r$ was measured, then velocity vector in Galactic coordinate system can be computed as follows:
 ```python